 Rating: 4 / 5

 MailerSend’s MCP server is the most feature-complete email MCP integration we’ve reviewed in terms of lifecycle coverage.
-With 34+ tools spanning sending, domains, webhooks, verification, templates, and analytics, it covers more of the transactional email workflow than any competitor except Mailgun (which has more raw tools but lacks email verification).
+Now at 38 tools (up from 34 in March 2026) spanning sending, domains, webhooks, verification, templates, and analytics, it covers more of the transactional email workflow than any competitor except Mailgun (which has more raw tools but lacks email verification).

 The cloud-hosted, OAuth-authenticated approach is a genuine differentiator.
 Zero local setup, no API keys stored on your machine, works across six major AI clients.
 This is how MCP servers should work — and it’s a stark contrast to the clone-install-configure dance required by stdio-based alternatives.

 The underlying MailerSend platform is solid — backed by Vercom (a public company) via MailerLite, with a 5-year track record in transactional email.
-The pricing is competitive, especially the Hobby tier at $5.60/month for 5,000 emails.
+The Hobby tier at $7/month for 5,000 emails remains competitive for agent workflows.
 The free tier (500 emails/mo) is modest but functional for testing.

 Best for: Developers who want comprehensive email management through AI agents without local infrastructure.
 If you need your agent to set up domains, configure webhooks, verify addresses, and send emails — all from natural language — this is the most capable option available.